The Avenues median real estate price is $71,630, which is less expensive than 97.5% of Indiana neighborhoods and 98.0% of all U.S. neighborhoods.

 NeighborhoodScout's exclusive research identifies the The Avenues neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 49.5% of its working residents employed in such fields, which is a higher proportion than 98.8% of American neighborhoods.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The The Avenues neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the The Avenues neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 14.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.4% of all neighborhoods in America.

 Did you know that the The Avenues neighborhood has more Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 0.6% of this neighborhood's residents have Czechoslovakian ancestry.